Vision and Values

 Enterprise and Effort

 At Connaught, we strongly believe that effort and self-belief can get children further than they ever thought possible!
-Process praise is adopted by all teachers with the aim to praise the effort and the thinking that is taking place towards a solution, and not just the solution itself.
-Children are given opportunities to take part in challenging projects such as Dragons Den and our Charity Days which involve them using enterprise to create innovative creations to either impress a panel of business people or create a stall to raise money for three charities; one local, one national and one international.
+Process praise is adopted by all teachers with the aim to praise the effort and the thinking that is taking place towards finding a solution, and not just the solution itself.
+Children are given opportunities to take part in challenging projects such as Dragon's Den and our Charity Days which involve them using enterprise to create innovative creations that either impress a panel of business people or create a stall to raise money for three charities; one local, one national and one international.
 We believe that if you think you can be successful, you will be successful!
 Effort and commitment can lead our children to great things.

 “Whether you think you can or think you can’t, you are right.”
 Henry Ford